Avimitin/Avimitin/homepage/index.md

 Welcome!
 This is <https://sh1mar.in>.

-The name is inspired by my favorite anime character, 志摩 リン (Shima Rin) from [Laid-Back Camp](https://en.wikipedia.org/wiki/Laid-Back_Camp), with the letter 'i' replaced with '1'.
+The name is inspired by my favorite anime character, 志摩 リン (Shima Rin) from [Yuru Camp](https://en.wikipedia.org/wiki/Laid-Back_Camp), with the letter 'i' replaced with '1'.

 ## Who am I